Updated: Jul 2

 3. Oxytocin is the hormone in the body that reduces emotional pain and promotes positive feelings in the body.

 Although it is known to be the “feel good” hormone, studies show that oxytocin is also responsible for strengthening the memory of negative social interactions and increases fear and anxiety in future stressful situations.

 Takeaways: How does this affect a victim or witness?

 1. Since opiates are intended to be the body’s natural pain reliever, the victim or witness may appear flat or seemingly unemotional in the aftermath of the crime.

 Picture a person who has had a physical injury and is given morphine by their doctor to cope with the pain.
-This person may appear to be in no pain due to the morphine; nevertheless, their injury still exists and the pain will likely re-emerge once the morphine wares off.
+This person may appear to be in no pain due to the morphine; nevertheless, their injury still exists and the pain will likely re-emerge once the morphine wears off.

 The body’s release of natural opiates may cause a flat effect which might make the victim seem emotionless, cold, detached, or even in disbelief that the event occurred.
 This does not indicate that they are lying or are unaffected by the situation.

 The victim's body may have released a significant amount of opiates and simply needs time to allow them to wear off naturally.
 This may take one to three sleep cycles.

 Keep in mind, if your victim is highly traumatized it is possible that they may not be able to sleep for an entire sleep cycle, which may mean they will need more time to recover.